iCloud: My Photo Stream FAQ

-After your devices are up-to-date and you have set up your iCloud account, it’s easy to turn on My Photo Stream on any of your devices:
+After you update your devices and set up your iCloud account, you can easily turn on My Photo Stream on any of your devices:

-- iOS devices: Go to Settings > iCloud > Photos (Photo Stream in iOS 6), then turn on My Photo Stream.
+- iOS devices: Go to Settings > iCloud > Photos (or Photo Stream in iOS 6), then turn on My Photo Stream.

-- Mac: Go to System Preferences > iCloud, then select the checkbox for Photos (or Photo Stream).
-Click the Options button and verify that the My Photo Stream checkbox is selected.
-Open the application you want to use with Photo Stream (iPhoto or Aperture) and confirm that My Photo Stream is turned on in that application.
+- Open the app that you want to use with Photo Stream (iPhoto or Aperture) and make sure that My Photo Stream is turned on in that app.
 You can also adjust your My Photo Stream settings in iPhoto or Aperture Preferences.

-- PC: Open the iCloud Control Panel for Windows and select the checkbox for Photos (Photo Stream in iCloud Control Panel 2.x).
-You can click the Options button to verify that My Photo Stream is enabled and adjust the settings.
-Be sure to click Apply when done.
+- Open the iCloud Control Panel for Windows and select the checkbox for Photos (or Photo Stream in iCloud Control Panel 2.x).

 Does My Photo Stream use my iCloud storage?

-No. Photos uploaded to My Photo Stream do not count against your iCloud storage.
+No. Photos uploaded to My Photo Stream don't count against your iCloud storage.

 No. Photos in My Photo Stream are saved on the iCloud server for 30 days.
 To save or back up these photos, you must copy them from My Photo Stream to your Camera Roll on your iOS device.
 You can then back up your Camera Roll using iCloud or iTunes.